noah1510/dotdevelop/README.md

 **PLEASE NOTE!**

 This is an effort to get monodevelop open sourced again.
-Currently this repo **DOES NOT CONTAIN WORKING CODE!**

 **DotDevelop** will hopefully a full-featured integrated development environment (IDE) for .dotnet using Gtk#.

 **Current Status**

-this branch is based on the last commit on 29 Jan 2020 (https://github.com/mono/monodevelop/commit/96b42aa0741af179a8e501f426b6ff5451c27264)

-It was refactored to compile / run again on linux. other platforms will follow.

-The IDE starts, projects can be opened.

-THERE IS NO EDITOR, so it's not usefull.

-**Contributors**

-Please, **don't checkout branch dotdevelop!**
-Maybe it will be deleted and rebased on our first release.

 Currently the best working branch is: